yumiaomiao-a/LGRR/README.md

 ## Introduction:
 This is the official repository of "LGRR: Local and Global Relation Representation for Face Forgery Detection".

-Although existing works achieve impressive performance in the intra-domain scenario, they are weak in learning robust and generalizable feature representations and fail in coping with unseen domains.
+Although existing DeepFake detection works achieve impressive performance in the intra-domain scenario, they are weak in learning robust and generalizable feature representations and fail in coping with unseen domains.
 To mitigate this issue, we propose a multi-view dual-branch face